 Patrick’s writing has appeared in The New York Times, One Story, Epoch, GQ, Good Magazine, Esquire, Guernica, and Best American Nonrequired Reading.
 He is a MacDowell Fellow and the winner of the 2009 21st Century Award, given annually by the Chicago Public Library.

-Patrick also writes for the FX drama The Bridge, which premiers in the summer of 2013.
+Patrick also writes for the FX drama The Bridge and Fox’s 24.